Edouard26/ML-Explorer/README.md

 - using the trained model by doing predictions

-- saving the trained model to the server for use in App Lab
+- saving the trained model to the server

   Navigation: